dcellison/phi/grammar/orthography.md

 ### blends

-#### this is the complete set of consonant blends that are alowed in φ
+these are the valid consonant blends in φ.

 | allophone | grapheme
 | --------- | --------